+An Everyday Stewardship Reflection for the Feast of Mary, Mother of God 2017 Listen.
+Think.
+Act.
 That is a mantra or slogan for many different groups.
 Some seek to battle prejudice and bias.
 Other groups hope to eliminate poverty or reduce crime.
 I have even found some companies use it as a way of increasing … Continue reading Listen.
 Think.
 Act.

 An Everyday Stewardship Reflection for Christmas 2016 And so this is Christmas and what have you done?
 Another year over; a new one just begun. - John Lennon This year marks my 48th Christmas!
 48 times I have celebrated the feast of God becoming man in the Incarnation.
 48 times I have sat … Continue reading This is the Year?

 An Everyday Stewardship Reflection for the Fourth Sunday of Advent 2016 The name Emmanuel means, “God is with us.”
 This is a title we use for Jesus frequently during the Advent and Christmas season, but it’s impact should stay with us throughout the year.
 The Incarnation, God becoming human in the person of Jesus Christ, … Continue reading God is with Us

 From Everyday Stewardship Advent 2016 12 December 2016 On December 9, 1531, Our Lady appeared to a simple Aztec Indian who had converted to the Catholic faith, Juan Diego.
 Three days later, at Juan Diego’s request, Mary provided a sign so the local bishop would believe that she actually had appeared.
 Roses grew out … Continue reading FEAST OF OUR LADY OF GUADALUPE